Body piercing: Piercing tools

-The vast majority of women in the West have their ears pierced with a piercing gun.
+The vast majority of women in the West with pierced ears have the piercing done with a piercing gun.
 The safety of piercing guns has been disputed.
 The Department of Health of Western Australia does not recommend their use for piercing body parts other than the lobes of ears, and the US Association of Professional Piercers recommends that piercing guns not be used for any piercing, requiring members to agree not to use piercing guns in their practice.